timbeaudet/knowledge_base/notes/marketing_game.md

 - Consider adding an area of the screenshots with text, to tell story as prospective player travels through.
 	Something like "Build your own tracks", "Keep Car Mechanically Sound", etc...
 - Add a TL;DR at top of the giant wall of text if you must have a giant wall of text - better not to have a giant wall of text.
+- Ensure the thumbnail image of the game is sized well (aspect/cropping)
+- Include a GIF thumbnail if possible.

 ### Do not
 - Make trailers with zero (0) gameplay footage.